 There are a variety of funding streams which enable us to invest in our network and which form part of our investment planning.
-These are summarised in the following section, along with the current committed schemes associated with each funding source for the Felixstowe to Midlands route.
+These are summarised in the following section, along with the current committed schemes associated with each funding source for the Solent to Midlands route.
 Key funding sources include:

-- RIS Funding a funding stream administered by National Highways: - RIS2 Committed Schemes are committed by DfT to be delivered over the Road Investment Strategy, as outlined in the table below.
-The statement of funding confirmed that £24 billion will be provided during the second road period (2015-2020) to deliver this work, noting that some RIS2 commitments will continue into the third road period - RIS4 (2030-2035) pipeline schemes, previously earmarked for RIS3 (2025-2030), will continue to be developed in line with our statutory processes and considered for inclusion within RIS4.
+- RIS Funding a funding stream administered by National Highways, set by the Government's publication of the RIS:: - RIS2 schemes are committed by DfT to be delivered as part of the Road Investment Strategy, as outlined in the following RIS2 table.
+The statement of funding confirmed that £24 billion will be provided during the second road period (2020-2025) to deliver this work, noting that some RIS2 commitments will continue into the third road period

+- RIS4 (2030-2035) pipeline schemes, previously earmarked for RIS3 (2025-2030), will continue to be developed in line with our statutory processes and considered for inclusion within RIS4.
 These are potential future schemes originally identified by National Highways and set as part of RIS2 by DfT.
-These schemes are not currently committed for construction. - Maintenance within National Highways there is funding set aside for network maintenance and renewing ageing assets across the network, the budget for these is included in the RIS settlement - Potential targeted funding streams that may be made available to National Highways during the third road period as part of the wider RIS settlement, focused on making improvements that will make the biggest difference and deliver lasting benefits - Other external sources of funding for delivering infrastructure enhancements on, or close to, the SRN including government, third parties, private sector developments, and inward investment
+These schemes are not currently committed for construction. - Maintenance funding and asset renewal - within National Highways there is funding set aside for network maintenance and renewing ageing assets across the network.
+The budget for these is included in the RIS settlement - Potential targeted funding streams that may be made available to National Highways during the third road period as part of the wider RIS settlement, focused on making improvements that will make the biggest difference and deliver lasting benefits - Other external sources of funding for delivering infrastructure enhancements on, or close to, the SRN including government, third parties, private sector developments, and inward investment